Visiting The Mosses

 The Marches Mosses are a magical place, an unforgettable day out for the whole family, a way to reconnect with nature.
 Walk along the shady wooded paths into the Moss, emerging into the open expanse of the peatland.
 Experience the tranquility and quiet that is so difficult to find in today’s bustling urban life.

 Look up at the big sky, unusual an area surrounded by towns and cities.

 Now look at the ground under your feet – restored peatland that bounces as you walk on it.

-Created more than 10,000 years ago as the glaciers that covered much of Britain receded, Marches Mosses is one of the largest raised peat bogs in Britain.
+Created more than 10,000 years ago as the glaciers that covered much of Britain receded, the Marches Mosses are one of the largest raised peat bogs in Britain.
 The Mosses are one of the rarest habitats on earth and an enormous carbon store, holding more carbon acre for acre than forest does.
 It’s a haven for plants and wildlife that thrive in the acidic peat.
 Many of these are seen in very few other places on earth.

-There are car parks at the Morris’ Bridge and several other entrances to the Mosses, or your can moor your canal boat near Morris’ Bridge and walk to the Mosses, or you can walk from the nearby Whixall Marina.
+There are car parks at the Morris’ Bridge and several other entrances to the Mosses.
+You can moor your canal boat near Morris’ Bridge and walk to the Mosses, or you can walk from the nearby Whixall Marina.